19hours/sg-statutes/Acts/Criminal Procedure Code.md

 (c)

-Ais charged with robbery and 3 separate statements, X, Y and Z were recorded from him by the police at 3 different time periods.
+Ais charged with robbery and 3 separate written statements, X, Y and Z were recorded from him by the police at 3 different time periods.
 If the prosecution intends to adduce in evidence as part of the Case for the Prosecution statement Y, but not statements X and Z, the Case for the Prosecution must contain the entire statement Y. The Case for the Prosecution need not contain statements X and Z.

+[Act 19 of 2018 wef 17/09/2018]

+[Act 19 of 2018 wef 17/09/2018]

+(2) Where the Case for the Prosecution has been served on the defence, the prosecution must, if requested by the defence, arrange for the defence to view the audiovisual recording of each statement mentioned in subsection (1)(f) at a police station or at any other prescribed place.

+[Act 19 of 2018 wef 17/09/2018]

 ### When Case for the Defence is served

-163\.—(1) At the further criminal case disclosure conference held on the date referred to in section 161(4), or such other date to which the further criminal case disclosure conference has been adjourned under section 238, if the accused does not indicate that he wishes to plead guilty, the defence must file in court the Case for the Defence and serve a copy thereof on the prosecution and on every co-accused who is claiming trial with him, if any, not later than 2 weeks from the date of the further criminal case disclosure conference or such date to which the further criminal case disclosure conference is adjourned.
+163\.—(1) At the further criminal case disclosure conference held on the date mentioned in section 161(4), or such other date to which the further criminal case disclosure conference has been adjourned under section 238, if the defence does not indicate that the accused wishes to plead guilty, the defence must —

+(a) file in court the Case for the Defence; and

+(b) serve a copy of that Case on the prosecution and on every co‑accused who is claiming trial with the accused (if any),

+not later than 2 weeks after the date on which the further criminal case disclosure conference is held.

+[Act 19 of 2018 wef 17/09/2018]

-(2) The court may at any time fix a date for a further criminal case disclosure conference which is to be held after the Case for the Defence is to be filed under subsection (1) and after the prosecution is to serve on the accused copies of the statements, exhibits and records referred to in section 166(1).
+(2) The court may at any time fix a date for a further criminal case disclosure conference which is to be held after the Case for the Defence is to be filed under subsection (1) and after the prosecution is to serve on the defence copies of the statements, exhibits and records referred to in section 166(1).

+[Act 19 of 2018 wef 17/09/2018]

 ### Court to explain to unrepresented accused certain requirements and consequences